simonbukin/personal-website/src/content/portfolio/gcs-security.md

 ## The Problem

 Google's Support line was receiving reports of GCS users reaching out to restore data that had been deleted from their account, either accidentally or by unauthorized access.
-Though Support is able to restore their data, this resulted in lost time and frustration since there was no documentation surrounding this feature and users had to reach out to Support.‍This was a space that could reasonably be filled by a solution directly in the GCS UI, as Support could already restore objects for users, meaning the functionality existed on the backend.Our research team surfaced 2 specific cases where users may have lost their data:
+Though Support is able to restore their data, this resulted in lost time and frustration since there was no documentation surrounding this feature and users had to reach out to Support.‍This was a space that could reasonably be filled by a solution directly in the GCS UI, as Support could already restore objects for users, meaning the functionality existed on the backend.
+Our research team surfaced 2 specific cases where users may have lost their data:

 ### Accidental Deletion